 The workshop will educate participants on how to use the well assessment tool to inspect the well head, recharge area, and determine well maintenance needs.
 Well vulnerabilities will be evaluated based on well specifications, nearby environmental threats, geology, and contamination issues in the area.

-RCAP Solutions will use the tool to perform 20 pilot well assessments (per state) on unregulated wells within New Hampshire, Vermont, New York and Massachusetts in spring/summer of 2016 and will provide the University of Illinois with feedback on the tool for a final revision.
-More states are expected to be included in the Private Well Program next year.
+RCAP Solutions will use the tool to perform 20 pilot well assessments (per state) on unregulated wells within New Hampshire, Vermont, New York and Massachusetts and will provide the University of Illinois with feedback on the tool for a final revision.

 For more information about the Private Well Program contact: